QRAM: A Survey and Critique: Other Proposals

 \section{Other Proposals}

-Here we summarize some other proposals which do not follow the bucket-brigade approach, and detail the ways in which they fail to provide passive gate QRAM, as they are currently described.
+Here we summarize some other proposals which do not follow the bucket-brigade approach, and detail the ways in which they fail to provide passive hardware-QRAM, as they are currently described.